How we look after personal information as part of the Get help with technology programme

 Personal information is held by the DfE for up to 2 years.

 Who we share your personal information with

-We share your personal information with other contacts in local authorities, academy trusts and schools so that they may contact you in relation to the programme, such as gaining access to technical support.
+We share your personal information with other contacts in local authorities, academy trusts, schools, colleges and further education institutions so that they may contact you in relation to the programme, such as gaining access to technical support.

 We share your information with contracted third parties who work on behalf of the DfE as part of the programme:

 - Computacenter (UK) Limited - so that they can administer the ordering and delivery of computing devices and related services, such as device support

 We will also share data if there is a legal requirement for us to share it.

 Under the Data Protection Act 2018, you’re entitled to ask if we hold information relating to you and ask for a copy, by making a ‘subject access request’.

 For further information and how to request your data, use the ‘contact form’ under the ‘How to find out what personal information we hold about you’ section in the Personal Information Charter.